All About Autotask Ticket Notes

 The client portal user will see the start time of the time entry, but not the end time nor the total duration of the time entry.

 These are the two most common ticket note templates you will use.
-There are several others you should be familiar with.
+There are several others you should become familiar with.

 You can attach a file to a ticket note, but it's a little tricky.
-Follow the instructions in Using Ticket Note Notification Section to Send Attachment Through AT.
+Follow the instructions in Attachments in AutoTask.

 • Related Articles